 #4 Keep two copies of every document

-The thing about hardcopy documents is that they can always get lost, or end up in the hands of the wrong people.
+The thing about hardcopy documents is that they can always get lost or end up in the hands of the wrong people.
 Such situations can lead to unfavourable circumstances, including fraud.
-If you want to avoid incidents like these, always have two copies of your documents.
+To avoid incidents like these, always have two copies of your documents.
 Keep one for yourself and give the other one to your lawyer.
 Another thing that you can do is save all your papers in an electronic file.
 This way, there will be fewer chances of them getting lost.

 #5 Make sure you are doing your responsibility right

 Prenuptial agreements are sensitive contracts.
-Consequently, they get reviewed very carefully to make sure that there are no unfair or illegal propositions in it.
-As both the parties engage through their lawyer, always make sure that the agreement between you and your partner is always clear.
+Consequently, they get reviewed very carefully to ensure that there are no unfair or illegal propositions.
+As both parties engage through their lawyer, always ensure that the agreement between you and your partner is always clear.
 Avoid playing any mind games while creating prenups, as a primary purpose of a prenup is to create a secure future for you, as well as your partner.